-This how to will help you with your install and configuration of Cherokee on your Ubuntu 14.04 server.
-For those of you who didn’t know, Cherokee is an free and open source high-performance web server.
-It is very fast, flexible and easy to configure.
-It offers support for the widespread technologies nowadays: FastCGI, SCGI, PHP, CGI, SSI, TLS and SSL encrypted connections, Virtual hosts, Authentication, on the fly encoding, Load Balancing, Apache compatible log files, Data Base Balancer, downtime-free updates and upgrades, Reverse HTTP Proxy, and much more.
+In this tutorial, we will show you how to install Cherokee Web Server on Ubuntu 14.04.
+For those of you who didn’t know, Cherokee is a free and open-source high-performance web server.
+It is very fast, flexible, and easy to configure.
+It offers support for the widespread technologies nowadays: FastCGI, SCGI, PHP, CGI, SSI, TLS and SSL encrypted connections, Virtual hosts, Authentication, on the fly encoding, Load Balancing, Apache compatible log files, Data Base Balancer, downtime-free updates, and upgrades, Reverse HTTP Proxy, and much more.

 Install Cherokee Web Server on Ubuntu 14.04

 Step 1.
 First, update the Ubuntu package index.

 sudo apt-get update sudo apt-get upgrade

 Step 2.
 Enable Cherokee PPA (Personal Package Archive) repository.

 Step 3.
 Installing Cherokee Web Server using apt-get.

 Enter the following command to install the Cherokee web server including Module SSL.